briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

     335.14;

     12. _(12)_ Drive a commercial motor vehicle in violation of any provision of Ohio R.C.
-4511.61 to 4511.63 or any federal or local law or ordinance pertaining to railroad-highway grade crossings;
+[4511.61][ORC Section 4511.61] to 4511.63 or any federal or local law or ordinance pertaining to railroad-highway grade crossings;

     13. _(13)_ Use a motor vehicle in the commission of a felony involving the manufacture, distribution, or dispensing of a controlled substance as defined in Ohio R.C.
-3719.01 or the possession with intent to manufacture, distribute, or dispose a controlled substance.
+[3719.01][ORC Section 3719.01] or the possession with intent to manufacture, distribute, or dispose a controlled substance.

 2. _(b)_ Whoever violates this section is guilty of a misdemeanor of the first degree.\